 |Place of death||Ottawa, Ontario|

 |Place of burial||Beechwood Cemetery, Ottawa|

-Lucien was born on 26 June 1920 in Casselman Ontario to parents Remi and Alexandra.
+Lucien was born on 26 June 1920 in Casselman Ontario to parents Arthur and Josephine.
 He received his schooling in Embrun, L’Orignal and Ottawa (LaSalle Academy and Ottawa Technical).
 He worked as a wireless operator before his military service.

 Lucien joined the Royal Canadian Corps of Signals at the outbreak of the Second World War and proceeded overseas with 1st Divisional Signals.